-The United States Virgin Islands consist of St. Thomas, St. Croix, and St. John, all popular destinations in the Caribbean Sea.
-The islands are reached by several airlines with flights into the Henry E. Rohlsen Airport on St. Croix, Virgin Islands.
+The United States Virgin Islands consist of St. Thomas, St. Croix, and St. John.
+The islands are reached by several airlines with daily flights into Henry E. Rohlsen Airport on St. Croix.

-Car: Travel by car or taxi van to downtown Christiansted or to Green Cay Marina east of Christiansted.
-Six concession companies provide transport by boat to Buck Island Reef NM from these locations.
-REMEMBER WE DRIVE ON THE LEFT IN THE VIRGIN ISLANDS!
+Car: Travel by car or taxi van to downtown Christiansted or to Green Cay Marina, east of Christiansted.
+Six concession companies provide transport by boat to Buck Island Reef National Monument from these locations.
+REMEMBER - WE DRIVE ON THE LEFT IN THE VIRGIN ISLANDS!

-Getting Around: The only way to get to Buck Island Reef NM is by boat; private or park licensed concession operation which has daily trips, full or half day.
-The trip is between 40 minutes to 1 1/2 hour depending on whether you sail or motor boat to the park.
+The trip is between 40 minutes to 1 1/2 hours, depending on whether you sail or motor to the park, and the weather.
 Once at Buck Island Reef you can only access the outer reef and the underwater trail by boat.
-There is only one foot path on the island which takes 60 minutes from beach to the reef overlook and back down to the beach.
+There is only one moderately strenuous footpath on the island, which takes 60 minutes from beach to the reef overlook and back down to the beach.
 All other sites can be seen by walking, swimming, or snorkeling.